omarmhaimdat/blog/_posts/2022-01-30-joe-rogan-youtube-comments-processing.md

 We can easily map the response using the `**` operator.

-Here's an exemple of the expected data response:
+Here's an example of the expected data response:

 ![API Response structure](/assets/images/comments.png)